Top pick

 FAQs

-Soft rubber wheels to prevent scuff marks
+- Soft rubber wheels to avoid scuff marks

-Hard-floor-specific brush heads or motorized rollers with soft bristles
+- Hard floor brush heads or motorized rollers with soft bristles

-Adjustable suction control so you can reduce airflow on delicate surfaces
+- Adjustable suction control for delicate surfaces

 Ultimately, the best vacuum cleaner for wood floors is one that balances suction, maneuverability, and surface protection—whether it's a stick, canister, or upright design.